a-bentofreire/abeamer/docs/sources/glossary.md

 DOM Adapters use the attribute `abeamer-display` if present to define which value will be when visible is set to true.

-'DOM Scenes' are typically a DIV.
-'DOM Elements' can be any HtmlElement.
+A 'DOM Scene' is typically a DIV.
+A 'DOM Element' can be any HtmlElement.

 DOM Scenes can provide Virtual Elements via ids starting with `%`, and `story.onGetVirtualElement`.